ti1

 NOTE - You can view all images using a “Spotlight Box” by simply clicking on any image.

-This first section contains my current “builds in work.”
-The first first one was started on 5 April 2024 and is an AMTN Beechcraft Starship.
-While this model is not a scratch build, but I am very interested in this AWESOME kit because I feel I can use the AMTN wing and fuselage design to aid me in coming up with plans for a potential future design and build RC model of the JetZero Blended Wing Body (BWB) transport/tanker.
+I started my build of this AMTN Beechcraft Starship kit for a flying club friend (in 2nd image) on 5 April 2024.
+While it was not a scratch build, I was very interested in the AWESOME AMTN kit because I felt I could an use the AMTN wing and fuselage design to aid me in coming up with plans for a potential future design and RC model build of the JetZero Blended Wing Body (BWB) transport/tanker.

 ss1 ss2 ss3 ss4